systemctl status httpd

 # systemctl reload httpd

-After you made changes to your CentOS Apache configuration file, you can use the reload option to reload the httpd.conf file without closing currently open http connections.
+After you made changes to your CentOS Apache configuration file, you can use the reload option to reload the httpd.conf file without closing currently open HTTP connections.

 # systemctl restart httpd